Frequently Asked Questions

 Public Services Boards were created in the Well-Being of Future Generations Act to replace the former Local Service Boards.
 Their aim is to encourage collaboration and integration in the delivery of public services.

-Under the Act, Public Services Boards have a duty to improve the cultural, economic, social and environmental well-being of their area by contributing to the achievement of the well-being goals (see Question 2 – vision set out by the Act).
+Under the Act, Public Services Boards have a duty to improve the cultural, economic, social and environmental well-being of their area by contributing to the achievement of the well-being goals.

 - Anglesey and Gwynedd Public Services Board